Generic Name and Formulations:

 Reversal of benzodiazepine sedative effects in overdose, general anesthesia or conscious sedation.

 <1yr: not recommended.
 1–17yrs: for reversal of benzodiazepine-induced conscious sedation only.
-See literature.
+See full labeling.

 Patients treated with benzodiazepines for life threatening conditions.
 Mixed overdose patients when seizures likely (esp. cyclic antidepressants).

-Monitor for resedation (at least 2 hrs), respiratory depression, other residual benzodiazepine effects, seizures.
+Monitor for resedation (at least 2hrs), respiratory depression, other residual benzodiazepine effects, seizures.
 Seizure disorders or risk.
 Drug or alcohol dependence.
 Head injury.
 Panic disorder.
 Hepatic disease.
-Counsel on post-procedure period (see literature).
+Counsel on post-procedure period (see full labeling).
 Labor & delivery: not recommended.
 Pregnancy (Cat.C).
 Nursing mothers.

 Seizures, local reactions, dizziness, increased sweating, headache, blurred vision, GI upset, agitation, benzodiazepine withdrawal syndrome.